History of the Kansas City metropolitan area: J. C. Nichols

 Beginning in 1906, developer J. C. Nichols created a planned upscale community called the Country Club District, located south of Brush Creek.
-This development is well known for the beautiful Ward Parkway, a wide, divided and manicured boulevard that gently slides north and south through the neighborhood.
-The parkway is lined with several large and attractive homes.
+This development is well known for Ward Parkway, a wide, divided, and manicured boulevard that goes north and south through the neighborhood.
+The parkway is lined with several large homes.
 In the 1920s, Nichols created the Country Club Plaza, a shopping district and neighborhood along Brush Creek modeled after the city of Seville, Spain.
 "The Plaza" is the world's first shopping center specifically designed to accommodate shoppers arriving by automobile.
 It is still one of the most popular shopping and dining venues in Kansas City – day and night.
 Every Thanksgiving evening, throngs of Kansas Citians flock there to watch the traditional Lighting of the Plaza, which kicks off the Christmas shopping season.

+Nichols is responsible for "redlining" and residential covenants that kept Blacks, Jews, and other marginalized people from purchasing homes and living in the more desirable areas of Kansas City, like the neighborhoods around the Plaza that he developed.
+This racial divide continued in parts of the city, especially east of Troost Avenue.
+Because of this, the name of J.C.
+Nichols was stripped from a fountain and street on The Plaza.

 Harry S Truman

-Harry S Truman, who was born in Lamar, Missouri, but grew up in Jackson County, started a haberdashery in downtown Kansas City after World War I. When his business failed, he asked Pendergast for a job and wound up an Eastern Jackson County judge (in actuality, a county commissioner position).
+Harry S Truman was born in Lamar, Missouri but grew up in Jackson County.
+He started a haberdashery in downtown Kansas City after World War I. When his business failed, he asked Pendergast for a job and became an Eastern Jackson County judge, actually a county commissioner position.
 Truman was later promoted to Senator.
 He was one of the few politicians who attended Tom Pendergast's funeral in 1945, just a few days after he became Vice President, and eventual President of the United States when Franklin Roosevelt died on April 12, 1945.
 Truman went on to win the following presidential election in 1948 and served another term.